 Beasts of Bodmin Moor Book #3

-Born of ambitious, emotionally cold parents, Erin Howard’s craving for attention led her down a slippery slope to an abusive relationship.
-Now on the run from her ex, she plans to lay low and stay away from possessive, dominating males.
-But who says she can’t enjoy a little hot sex without a shred of commitment?
+Born of ambitious, emotionally cold parents, Erin Howard’s craving for attention led her into an abusive relationship.
+On the run from her ex, she intends to lay low and steer clear of possessive, domineering men.
+Yet Nathan is hard to resist, and where is it written that she can’t enjoy some steamy sex without the commitment?

 Warning: a sexy panther shifter with an attitude problem, a human female intent on playing things safe, and an anxious dog learning to co-exist with the local cats.